GabrieleCalarota/SCP/README.md

 The dataset and all the other resources will be downloaded automatically as the project is executed.

-The operations implemented use only one type of representation: RDD.

 ### Setup AWS
  - Create a bucket in S3 Storage
  - Upload all the project files (or eventually only test files)